pschool-in/curriculum/content/grammar/parts-of-speech-2.md

 The bees are humming in the *garden*.
 The *telephone* is not working.
-The *news* is too good to be believed.
+The *news* is too good to be true!
 Manu takes a *nap* every afternoon.
 Hari spends a lot of time playing with his *pet* rabbits.

-*Lunch time* for us is between one and two pm.
+*Lunchtime* for us is between one and two pm.
 This is the *way* we go to school.
 Is Chaitra an *artist*?
 Lucknow is the *capital* of Uttar Pradesh.